freedomofpress/securedrop-docs/docs/admin/installation/generate_submission_key.rst

 *Secure Viewing Station* from the previous step, boot it using its Tails USB stick, with persistence enabled.

-.. important:: Do not follow these steps before you have fully configured the *Secure Viewing Station* according to the :doc:`instructions <set_up_svs>`.
-  The private key you will generate in the following steps is one of the most important secrets associated with your SecureDrop installation.
+.. important:: The private key you will generate in the following steps is one of the most important secrets associated with your SecureDrop installation.
 This procedure is intended to ensure that the private key is protected by the air-gap throughout its lifetime.